 Vietnam is one of my favourite countries I’ve visited so far.
 I loved the culture, people and found the cities (that I visited) incredibly photogenic!
 In this picture based post you will find various images of the places I’ve visited, which for me was almost a first taste of the country.
 I visited Hanoi, then headed up to Sapa and finished in Hoi An.
 This trip made me fall in love with the country and I’m itching to go back, as there are still heaps of places I haven’t visited yet, such as Ha Long Bay and Ho Chi Minh City.
 So if you’d like to see some of my pictures, get some inspiration and see what Vietnam is like, then keep scrolling to see some of my favourite pictures and read a little bit about them.

 As there are quite a few photographs on this page you can jump to a place using the menu below:

 My first stop in Vietnam was to visit the capital Hanoi!
 Instantly from the first moment I arrived I started growing fond of the city.
 I found the people nice, smiley and loved the architecture, culture and things to see and do.
 This was enhanced when I started trying the food, which was always delicious from the soups to the famous Banh mi sandwich.
-To plan your visit to Hanoi visit City Breaks: Guide to Hanoi.
+To plan your visit to Hanoi visit our Travel Guide to Hanoi.

 Streets and culture